-Noodle cravings are satisfied and gut health boosted with this kimchi beef sweet potato noodle bowl.
-Ginger, kimchi, grass-fed beef, sweet potato noodles (I call them spoodles!) create a tangy bowl of healthy comfort.
+Noodle cravings are satisfied and gut health boosted with this Kimchi Beef sweet potato noodle bowl.
+Ginger, kimchi, grass-fed beef, and sweet potato noodles (I call them spoodles!) create a tangy bowl of healthy comfort.
 With so much goodness in one bowl, it’s not hard to see why I think spiralized noodle bowls make my paleo life possible.
 The protein in this noodle bowl can be swapped out for ground turkey, chicken or pork and zucchini noodles would do the trick if you don’t have sweet potato noodles.

 Need help finding a paleo-friendly, gut-friendly kimchi?
 Read on for my tips on figuring out the good bacteria filled ones from the not-so-great versions.

 Kimchi is a traditional Korean side dish.
 The deeper I dive into the world of kimchi the more I realise how many different styles of kimchi there are.
 The basic components of traditional Korean kimchi are salted and fermented cabbage, radish, scallion, Korean red pepper flakes (gochugaru) and garlic.
 The variations on kimchi are endless – an awesome local Toronto company, Mighty Fine Brine, even makes a small batch ramp kimchi when wild leeks are available that is just about the tastiest kimchi I’ve had my hands on.

 WHAT SHOULD I LOOK FOR WHEN BUYING KIMCHI?